約束組手 Yakusoku Kumite I-VII (1-7)

 This demonstration of Yakusoku Kumite V is very similar to that in the book.
 The main difference appears to be that it may not have been quite as cleanly posed.
 The hook stance is missing in the third step which could be due to the timing of the photo.
 In step four they both turn counter-clockwise, back-to-back as in the book but again the timing may be different.
 It appears as if the attacker has turned faster and is already assuming the fifth position where the defender has turned slower and is still starting the counter-clockwise turn.

-These drills are based on the descriptions in The Essence of Okinawan Karate-do
+This drill is based on Yakusoku Kumite as described in The Essence of Okinawan Karate-do.